Shree Krishna Vada Pav, HA1 2TY

 Kake first visited at the number 63 location, early on a Monday lunchtime in July 2013.
 I was the only customer when I arrived around 11:30am, aside from one other person who popped in for a takeaway cup of tea.
 Indian music was playing, not overly loud.

 Pani puri (£3.50) photo weren't bad; the puri were just the right size for popping into one's mouth, and the chickpeas provided as filling were nice and soft.
 The flavour of the pani was a bit murky, though, and overall it didn't have the zing it should have had, even after liberal application of the tamarind chutney.

 Pav bhaji (£4) photo was likewise fine without being notably special.
 The roll was nice and soft, and generously buttered, but the flavour of the bhaji was a bit generic.
 The accompanying chopped red onion went some way to remedying this, but the lemon wedge provided was fairly useless, consisting almost entirely of thick peel.

-Kake and friends visited again, at the new location, on a Saturday lunchtime in March 2017.
+Kake and friends visited again, at the number 55 location, on a Saturday lunchtime in March 2017.
 Most of the tables were occupied when we arrived a little before 12:30pm, but turnover was fast and we didn't have to wait to find a seat.
 Music was playing, not too loud.